CradlePHP/components/README.md

 Thank you for considering to contribute to Cradle PHP.

+Please be aware that master branch contains all edge releases of the current version.
+Please check the version you are working with and find the corresponding branch.
+For example `v1.1.1` can be in the `1.1` branch.

 Bug fixes will be reviewed as soon as possible.
 Minor features will also be considered, but give me time to review it and get back to you.
 Major features will **only** be considered on the `master` branch.

 1. Fork the Repository.